Page last updated: Aug. 30 2021

 All in-person special events and

 theatre shows are cancelled until further notice.
-City of Barrie Theatres also remain closed until further notice.
+City of Barrie Theatres also remain closed to the public until further notice.

 Cancellations/closures will be regularly reviewed by the City’s Emergency Control Group and could be extended based on the most current advice of Public Health.